ovn-org/ovn-kubernetes/docs/multi-homing.md

 - when the subnets attribute is omitted, the logical switch implementing the network will only provide layer 2 communication, and the users must configure IPs for the pods.
 Port security will only prevent MAC spoofing.
+- switched - layer2 - secondary networks **only** allow for east/west traffic.

 ### Switched - localnet - topology
 This topology interconnects the workloads via a cluster-wide logical switch to